TomPace101/nanopore_diffusion/notes.md

 It has its own _TODO_ list.

 _TODO_ put bookmarks in pdf
+- tried, but something buggy is going on.

 _TODO_ Section on D_eff needs to be clarified in light of results.
 - J = integral of j